eitanyaffe/oak/README.md

-# oak
+# Utility scripts for the Stanford Oak storage
 Helper scripts for oak usage

-kkeep: Maintains access to oak by periodically running kinit
+kkeep: Maintains access to oak by periodically running kinit.